Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 Von Neumann Architecture

 32-bit MCU like the RP2040 are in Von Neumann architecture.
 The instruction bus and the data bus are connected to the same memory.
-There is only one universal memory, the AHB-Lite Crossbar.
+There is only one universal memory interface, for ARM architecture, that's the AHB-Lite Crossbar.

 More specifically, one memory space.
-From the CPU’s perspective, it only sees one memory space.
-Regions in the one universal memory space can be specialized, some allow write and read, some are read only; some can be used for data only, some can be used for program only, some can be used as both (and some for system control registers).
-The memory bus will map different physical memories into the memory bus.
+From the CPU's perspective, it only sees one memory space.
+Regions in the one universal memory space can be specialized, some allow write and read, some are read only; some can be used for data only, some can be used for program only, some can be used as both; and some are mapped to MCU control registers.
+The memory bus will map different physical memories into one memory space.

-To execute a program, a bootloader must load the program into the main memory (and in a region that can be used for program) before the CPU can execute it.
+The CPU is connected to the mian memory, but not a flash that store program in a non-volatile way.
+To execute a program, a bootloader must load the program into a executable region in the main memory before the CPU can execute it.

 RP2040 supports execution in place (XIP).
 It seems that the CPU can execute from off-chip flash (or any device connected to the QSPI port); however, the XIP hardware must first cache the program into the on-chip memory.
 Therefore, the CPU is executing the program in the on-chip memory.